A variation of the Class and Level System

 - Used in Final Fantasy Dimensions as well.

 - Some Dragon Quest games have it too: Dragon Quest III established the basic system, then it was expanded upon for Dragon Quest VI, Dragon Quest VII and Dragon Quest IX.
-Generally stats are tied to the level of your current class (you may not even have a level separate from any class), spells are tied to the class, and non-spell, non-weapon-based abilities are tied to the character.
+Generally stats are tied to the level of your current class (you may not even have a level separate from class), spells are tied to the class, and non-spell abilities are tied to the character (though skills based on a weapon still require that weapon for use and you have to max skill in a weapon for every class to use it).

 - Blue Dragon is basically Final Fantasy V's job system.